RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 #### Backup of CA Private Signature Key

 The CA private signature keys shall be backed up under the same multiperson control as the original signature key.
 At least one copy of the private signature key shall be stored off-site.
 All copies of the CA private signature key shall be accounted for and protected in the same manner as the original.
-Backup procedures shall be included in the CA's CPS.
+Backup procedures shall be included in the CA’s CPS.

 #### Backup of Subscriber Private Signature Key

 Subscriber private signature keys whose corresponding public key is contained in a certificate asserting the id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-cardAuth, or id-fpki-common-High policy shall not be backed up or copied.

-All other Subscriber private signature keys may be backed up or copied, but must be held in the subscriber's control.
+All other Subscriber private signature keys may be backed up or copied, but must be held in the subscriber’s control.
 Backed up subscriber private signature keys shall not be stored in plaintext form outside the cryptographic module.
-Storage must ensure security controls consistent with the protection provided by the subscriber's cryptographic module.
+Storage must ensure security controls consistent with the protection provided by the subscriber’s cryptographic module.

 #### Backup of Subscriber Private Key Management Key

 Backed up subscriber private key management keys shall not be stored in plaintext form outside the cryptographic module.
-Storage must ensure security controls consistent with the protection provided by the subscriber's cryptographic module.
+Storage must ensure security controls consistent with the protection provided by the subscriber’s cryptographic module.

 #### Backup of CSS Private Key